openstack-archive/fuel-docs/pages/monitoring-guide/monitoring-activities-details/mysql.rst

 -----

-The MySQL database running on the OpenStack controller nodes is a central component, because it is used by almost all the OpenStack components as their primary data persistence storage.
+The MySQL database running on the OpenStack controller nodes is a central component because it is used by almost all the OpenStack components as their primary data persistence storage.
 Therefore, it is critical to monitor the healthiness of this component on each of the controller nodes in the cluster.